aadi753/Chorus/README.md

   ![Chorus Architecture](images/Figure_2_constraints_and_target_updated.png)
 - Blue and red curves show the position outputs for each dof.
 - Orange and purple curves show the velocity outputs for each dof.
-- GGreen and brown show the acceleration outputs for each dof.
+- Green and brown show the acceleration outputs for each dof.

 ### Let's see how we can do that
+- **Refer to the coded examples in bin folder to get proper understanding of how to do things this is just sample snippet.**
 ```.cpp
 // setting up the initial contraints
    constraints.sampling_rate = 0.001;